 Data Analysis and Results

 Briefly describe the work flow of the code and the main steps to go from raw image to spectrum (no details of code unless necessary), as well as the goals of the analysis.
 What should each quantity say about the spectrometers?
+You can emphasize the meaning of the code if you say it is also applicable for future experiments and allows for “online” analysis of the data.
+I think this is the right term to say it is possible to analyze data during experiment. (or say spectrum generation instead of data analysis)

 Use series of pictures to show processing steps